MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 #### Install using a template (.VHD file)

 This step applies only if you downloaded the .VHD file.
-Create a VM with the following configuration using the VHD you downloaded, then start and sign into the VM.
+Create a VM using the VHD you downloaded, then start and sign into the VM.

 Verify that the VM is configured with the following settings: